Cheesman Canyon Fly Fishing Report

-- Flow: 331 cfs
+- Flow: 53.8 cfs

-- Wind: 2 MPH
+- Wind: N/A MPH

 - Temp: N/A °F

 Cheesman Canyon is without a doubt one of the prettiest places you could hope to fish in the Rockies - all while being just over an hour from Denver.
 This tailwater, fed by Cheesman Reservoir, is one of the most technical rivers in the state to fish, however can also be one of the most rewarding.
 A sight fisherman's paradise, Cheesman grows some very large trout and is home to a wide variety of aquatic insect life.
 Aside from the fishing, the scenery, wildlife, and sheer grandeur of the canyon is worth the trip alone.
-This stretch of river is known for its large Rainbow trout, however holds a good population of nice brown trout as well.
+This stretch of river is known for its large Rainbow trout, however holds a good population of nice Brown trout as well.
 It typically runs crystal clear.
 Cheesman Canyon sees a considerable amount of pressure and a successful angler here will need light tippets, small flies, long leaders and fair bit of stealth.
 This three mile long canyon is strictly catch and release.

-Cheesman Canyon's sits just a few miles west of the town of Deckers, on CR 26.
+Cheesman Canyon sits just a few miles west of the town of Deckers, on CR 26.
 Park at the Gill Trailhead and get ready to hike.
-Anglers should be prepared to hike in at least 30 or more to get to the more productive sections.
+Anglers should be prepared to hike in at least 30 minutes or more to get to the more productive sections.
 Once in the canyon, cover ground and try to target individual feeding fish.